 Child, adolescent and family mental well-being: multidisciplinary practice (Stroud)

 Delivered at the Gloucestershire Counselling Service in Stroud, this award winning course will introduce you to the fundamental aspects of child, adolescent and family mental healthcare and practice, informed by psychodynamic, systemic and child development theories.
+Join an open evening in Stroud on the 12th July 2017 - full details online here.

 During this course, you will undertake theoretical seminars and lectures, infant observation and/or family observation seminars, work practice discussions, experiential groups, personal tutorials and a four-day group relations conference.